apollographql/apollo/docs/source/platform/operation-registry.md

 - `apollo-server` or `apollo-server-<variant>` to `2.6.3`
 - `apollo-server-plugin-operation-registry` to `0.2.0-alpha.1`.

-If operations have not been registered since June 6th, the plugin will fallback on the old location.
+If operations have not been registered since June 6th, 2019, the plugin will fallback on the old location.
 With `debug` enabled, the plugin will log which manifest is used and the operations added.

-#### To target variants/tags other than "current"(default, no tag)
+#### Target variants/tags other than `current`(default, no variant/tag)

 Operations are now registered against a variant/tag and retrieved from the manifest specific to a variant/tag.
-When a variant/tag is set, the operation will be validated against the latest schema published under that variant/tag and placed in that variant/tag's manifest
+This does not change the default behavior of the Apollo platform, which universally uses the variant/tag `current` when unspecified.
+Variants/tags represent different environments, such as `staging`, `test` or `prod`, so they do not share data.
+This means that operations must be re-registered when using or transitioning to a new variant/tag.

-To register operations under a specific variant/tag:
+When a variant/tag is set in `apollo client:push`, the operation will be validated against the latest schema published under that variant/tag and placed in that variant/tag's manifest.
+To register operations under a specific variant/tag, follow these steps:

 - **client**: Upgrade the `apollo` CLI package to 2.13.0 (by default the variant/tag will be set to the value in the [apollo config](https://www.apollographql.com/docs/references/apollo-config/#option-1-use-the-apollo-schema-registry))
 - **server**: Ensure that a schema has been published to the specified graph variant/tag.